ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 # Referenced documents

-There are cases when you enter an **[additional amount](https://docs.erp.net/tech/advanced/document-amounts/index.html)** in a document and calculate it, distributing it not only to the rows of the current document, but to others as well.
+There are cases when you enter an **[additional amount](/advanced/document-amounts/index.md)** in a document and calculate it, distributing it not only to the lines of the current document, but to others as well.

 For example, if there's a purchase invoice for goods transported to your location, and this transport must be paid, then it can be delivered later than the original purchase invoice.
-That invoice may already be 'Released and possibly 'Completed'.
+That original invoice may already be 'Released and possibly 'Completed'.

-As a result, you'll have to enter the transport as additional amount in a **separate** document.
+As a result, you'll have to enter the transport as an additional amount in a **separate** document.

-Even if the purchase invoice isn't late, it could still be necessary to enter it in a separate document.
-This might help when the transport is performed by a different company from the one of the goods supplier.
+Even if the purchase invoice isn't late, it could still be necessary to enter the transport in a separate document.
+This might help when the transport is performed by a different company from the supplier of the goods .

-Therefore, you have an additional amount 'transport' in one purchase invoice, which will be distributed to the rows of other 'Released' or 'Completed' documents, so its value can be added to the goods cost in **[Logistics](https://docs.erp.net/tech/modules/logistics/index.html)**.
+Therefore, you have an additional amount 'transport' in one purchase invoice, which will be distributed to the lines of other 'Released' or 'Completed' documents, so its value can be added to the goods cost in **[Logistics module](/modules/logistics/index.md)**.

 The additional amount is calculated and distributed by documents different from the ones in which you enter it.

-This is performed in the **Document Amount Referenced Documents** panel, where for each additional amount of the current document, 0 or more documents can be entered.
+This is performed using the **Document Amount Referenced Documents** panel, where can be specified referenced documents for each additional amount of the current document.
 These documents are usually from the same system type as the current one (invoices, sales orders), or at least support additional amounts.

-If it's entered in the listed documents, the amount is calculated and distributed by these exact documents.
+If it's entered in the listed documents, the amount is calculated and distributed by these exact documents (as if the amount was originally entered in the listed documents).

-For every additional amount, the following can be defined:
+The documents which will be used in the calculations are determnined as follows:

 - If there's no information for the additional amount in the **Document Amount Referenced Documents** panel, the amount is distributed only in the current document and no other documents;